-Normal mode boot process consists of three steps: Low-Level Bootloader, iBook and iOS kernel.
+The normal mode boot process consists of three steps: Low-Level Bootloader, iBook and iOS kernel.
 These boot steps are signed to keep the integrity of the process.

 The device enters into recovery mode if during the normal boot process if any step is failed to load or verify.
 The screenshot below shows the screen during recovery mode.

-Figure.
+Figure 9.
 Screen during Recovery mode

 - Keep holding home button till Connect to the iPhone screen doesn’t appear and then home button could be released.